Communist Party of Greece: 1941: German invasion and beginning of the Resistance

 A large number of KKE members were already in prison before the Nazi invasion.
 The pro-Nazi occupation government handed some of them over to the Nazis fearing that they—following the pro-Soviet party line—would resort to sabotage in Greece following Hitler's attack on the Soviet Union on 22 June 1941.
-There were many occasions that police officers released Communist prisoners, especially the ones that they were in exile in Aegean islands.
+There were many occasions that police officers released Communist prisoners, especially the ones who were in exile in Aegean islands.
 In 1941, several KKE members managed to escape prison.
-One of the many stories includes the 20 communists held as political prisoners in Heraklion, Crete.
-They demanded to be released to fight against the invading Germans.
+One of many stories includes the 20 communists held as political prisoners in Heraklion, Crete, who demanded to be released to fight against the invading Germans.
 The Greek government, which had left mainland Greece by then and was en route to Egypt, had no power to release them.
 They eventually escaped after their jail was damaged by German bombs and joined the British and Greek forces defending the Heraklion harbor.
 After the fall of Crete, many officers of the Greek Army joined forces with ELAS and became commanders in ELAS's corps of partisan units.

 It became German policy—especially after it became obvious to them that they were losing the war—to execute civilians in retaliation for attacks against them by communist or non-communist partisans.
 Approximately 200 communists, delivered to the Germans on 1941, were executed at the Kaisariani Shooting Range on 1 May 1944.